NOPOLO NEWS " EVENTS & MORE"

 We do everything we can to assist local partners in their restoration and conservation efforts.
 By recognizing these communities on a global stage and enhancing their capabilities through workshops, trainings, and direct funding, our work begins to dismantle environmental injustice that has undermined conservation efforts for decades.

+Today, we ask for your generosity towards this vital work.
 As we turn to the mangroves and bioluminescence of Mosquito Bay, Puerto Rico; the corals, turtles, and fish through the coasts of Belize, Guatemala, and Honduras; and restoring coastlines through our SeaGrass Grow program, we need your support to make lasting progress for mother ocean.

 For the ocean,